dstroud/dreamsequence_dev/README.md

 - Duration: Note duration relative to 1 measure.
 Values ending in T are tuplets.
 The first option, "Step" will always adjust note length to match step length.

 - Swing: When `Trigger` is not set to "Crow IN 2", this determines the amount of swing timing applied to upbeats when sampling voltage.
-50% is has no swing and 99% is the maximum amount of swing.
+50% is has no swing and 99% is the maximum.

 - Dynamics: Volume/velocity/amplitude of voice, from 1-100%.

 ---

 # Preferences
-Global preferences that persist across sessions via K1>>PARAMETERS>>EDIT>>PREFERENCES allow Dreamsequence to be customized to your liking.
+Global preferences that persist across sessions, set via PARAMETERS>>EDIT>>PREFERENCES, allow Dreamsequence to be customized to your liking.
 - Default song: Determines if a preset (PSET) is loaded at script launch.
   - New: Starts with an empty song each time the script is launched.
   - Last PSET: Loads the last-saved PSET on script launch.
   - Template: Loads the template (PSET 00) on script launch.

-  - Save template: Press K3 to save the current song as a starting template.
+- Save template: Press K3 to save the current song as a template.

-  - Save masks: Saves all configured custom scale masks in the current song as global scales, available the next time the script starts a new song with `Default>>New` selected.
+- Save masks: Press K3 to save all scale masks in the current song as global scales, available the next time the script starts with `Default>>New` selected.

 - Sync views: When on, changing views on Grid will change views on Norns, and vice versa.
 This setting can also be toggled from within Dreamsequence using K1+K3.
 Note that the views are not necessarily 1:1 as there are no Grid views for the MIDI and CV harmonizers.

 - Notifications: Determines whether notifications pop up at the bottom of the screen, and for how long.
 Momentary notifications only appear when holding down keys, whereas the other options will appear for a fixed amount of time after the key is released.
 None of the notifications are essential for use of the script, but they may be helpful to remember what certain keys do and to confirm actions.

 - Preview notes: When on, Grid will play notes when pressing chord/seq keys.
 This only occurs when transport is not playing.

 - Dash 1-4: Configures the modules shown in screen dashboard, from top to bottom:
   - Off